 Execution does not proceed without admissibility.

-SCIA enforces execution at this surface.
+SCIA Runtime enforces execution at this surface.

 Diagram — Execution Commit Boundary